insilicodsgn/PeptiFold3D/README.md

 # PeptiFold3D

-Automated pipeline that reads antimicrobial peptides from an APD-format FASTA file, generates predicted 3D structures using **ESMFold**, and produces per-residue quality (pLDDT) plots for each peptide.
+Automated pipeline that reads peptides from an txt (FASTA) file, generates predicted 3D structures using **ESMFold**, and produces per-residue quality (pLDDT) plots for each peptide.